 The Dave Brubeck Quartet in 1983 with Bill Smith clarinet, Chris Brubeck bass and Randy Jones on drums.

 My interview with Dave Brubeck and his wife Iola took place in his suite in a posh hotel in London’s West End.
-The following day I joined them both at London’s Abbey Road Studios where four of his religious compositions — Beloved Son, Pange Lingua Variations, The Voice of the Holy Spirit and Regret — recorded 26—29 May that year with the London Symphony Orchestra and the London Voices under the baton of Russell Gloyd, were being mixed, providing a fascinating insight into his work away from jazz as a composer of religious works that have been performed around the world.
+The following day I joined them both at London’s Abbey Road Studios where four of his religious compositions — Beloved Son, Pange Lingua Variations, The Voice of the Holy Spirit and Regret — recorded 26—29 May that year with the London Symphony Orchestra and the London Voices under the baton of Russell Gloyd, were being mixed, providing me with a fascinating glimpse into his work away from the jazz world.

 As I was setting up my tape recorder and pulling out my notes in readiness for our interview, our small-talk led to his legendary association Paul Desmond, touching briefly on how the his octet — the ensemble he led between 1946-9 while studying under Darius Milhaud at Mills College in Oakland, California under the G.I.
 Bill — actually anticipated the sound of the Miles Davis Birth of the Cool recordings made a couple of years later.
 When I clicked the record button of my tape recorder, his octet recordings, so often overlooked in the sweep of jazz history, seemed like a good place to start.